Content not authored by ION; sponsored by BMS

 Serious Adverse Reactions

-In Checkmate 238, Grade 3 or 4 adverse reactions occurred in 25% of OPDIVO-treated patients (n=452).
-The most frequent Grade 3 and 4 adverse reactions reported in at least 2% of OPDIVO-treated patients were diarrhea and increased lipase and amylase.
-Serious adverse reactions occurred in 18% of OPDIVO-treated patients.
+In Checkmate 032, serious adverse reactions occurred in 45% of patients receiving OPDIVO (n=245).
+The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were pneumonia, dyspnea, pneumonitis, pleural effusion, and dehydration.

 Common Adverse Reactions